-In June 2007, the US Navy signed a $2.4bn fixed-price incentive contract with Northrop Grumman for the detail design and construction of the amphibious assault ship, LHA 6.
+The US Navy signed a $2.4bn fixed-price incentive contract with Northrop Grumman for the detail design and construction of the leading amphibious assault ship in the class, USS America (LHA-6), in June 2007.
 The keel was laid down at Northrop Grumman’s Ingalls shipyard in July 2009.

-In June 2010, Northrop Grumman was awarded a $175m advance procurement contract for LHA 7 by the US Navy.
-These funds will be used for the procurement of long-lead time materials and major equipment for the new vessel and to execute initial design and planning.
-The work will be carried out at the Gulf Coast facilities of the company.
-LHA-7, named USS Tripoli, will be laid down in April 2013 and her commission is planned in 2018.
+Northrop Grumman was awarded a $175m advance procurement contract by the US Navy for the LHA-7 in June 2010 and the work was carried out at the Gulf Coast facilities of the company.
+LHA-7, named USS Tripoli, was laid down in June 2014 and was commissioned in July 2020.

 USS America (LHA-6) amphibious assault ship design

-The design also includes a reconfigurable command and control centre, a hospital, additional aviation fuel storage facilities and aviation support areas.
-These changes will enable the ship to serve joint, inter-agency and transnational maritime forces.
+The design also included a reconfigurable command and control centre, a hospital, additional aviation fuel storage facilities, and aviation support areas.
+These changes enable the ship to serve joint, inter-agency and transnational maritime forces.

-The vessel will have hangar large enough to accommodate aircraft movement.
-The ship will also have increased aviation fuel capacity, and storage for aviation parts and support equipment.
+The vessel has hangar large enough to accommodate aircraft movement.
+The ship also has increased aviation fuel capacity, and storage for aviation parts and support equipment.
 With its 45,000t displacement and complement of strike fighters, it can serve in the small carrier role.

-The America Class amphibious assault ships will be armed with two rolling airframe missile launchers and two evolved Sea Sparrow missile (ESSM) launchers.
-ESSM launchers are used against incoming missiles, aircraft and other surface threats.
+The America class amphibious assault ships are armed with two rolling airframe missile launchers and two evolved Sea Sparrow missile (ESSM) launchers.
+ESSM launchers are used against incoming missiles, aircraft, and other surface threats.

-The ship will be fitted with seven twin .50-calibre Browning machine guns.
+The ship is fitted with seven twin .50-calibre Browning machine guns.
 Two 20mm Phalanx close-in weapon systems (CIWS) will also be mounted on the vessel.
 The phalanx CIWS provides self-defence against anti-ship missiles and close-in air and surface threats.

-The America Class ships will be fitted with the ship self-defence system (SSDS) developed by Raytheon.
+The America class ships are fitted with the ship self-defence system (SSDS) developed by Raytheon.
 SSDS comprises software and commercial off-the-shelf hardware.
-It integrates radars with anti-air weapons including hardkill (missiles and rapid fire gun systems) and soft-kill (decoys).
+It integrates radars with anti-air weapons, including hard-kill (missiles and rapid-fire gun systems) and soft-kill (decoys).

-The system provides final layer of self protection against anti-ship cruise missiles, including subsonic (Mach 0.9) and supersonic (Mach 2+) low-altitude variants.
+The system provides a final layer of self-protection against anti-ship cruise missiles, including subsonic (Mach 0.9) and supersonic (Mach 2+) low-altitude variants.

-The ship will be powered with hybrid mechanical-electric propulsion system.
+The ship is powered with a hybrid mechanical-electric propulsion system.
 The system consists of two LM2500+ gas turbines and two 5,000hp auxiliary propulsion motors.
-Each gas turbine is rated at 35,290shp and provides speeds in excess of 22kt.
+Each gas turbine is rated at 35,290shp and provides speeds over 22k.

-The propellers will be driven either by the gas turbines or by the electric motors.
-The onboard service electrical system powers the electric motors.
-The system allows the ship to run in a more fuel efficient mode across its speed range.
+The propellers are driven either by the gas turbines or by the electric motors.
+The on-board service electrical system powers the electric motors.
+The system enables the ship to run in a more fuel-efficient mode across its speed range.